LBMC/qY2H-Affinity-Ladder/README.md

 ```

 The main menu will propose you different functions:
-1. **Configure channels** That permit you to specifically identify and attribute the names of the flowcytometer channels.
+1. **Configure channels** That permit you to specifically identify and attribute the names of the flow-cytometer channels.
 2. **Start analysis** To generate a `quantitative Yeast Two Hybrid` affinity from a set of `.fcs` files.
 3. **Abort** To exit the program.

 ![Main Menu](/doc/Main_Menu.png)

-Before performing any analysis it is recommended to configure your channels so they fit with the names used by your flowcytometer during the acquisition.
+Before performing any analysis it is recommended to configure your channels so they fit with the names used by your flow-cytometer during the acquisition.

 *<span style="color:teal">3 Configure the names of the channels</span>*
 -